glefur/ab-eam/Pitch.md

 1. Any user can request to be registered in the application.
 When a user without an account arrives on the identification page, they can enter their email and request to be registered.
 This will create a registration request that can be reviewed by a Product People, validated (or not) and if applicable associated with a role either Product People or Client Manager

+2. **IMPORTANT: NO COMPLEX AUTHENTICATION SYSTEM** - Once a Product People has approved a registration request, the user can simply "log in" by entering their email address.
+If the user exists in the system, a session starts immediately.
+No password, no JWT, no complex authentication flow.
+Just email-based session management.

 ### Product People

 1. As a product person, I want to be able to declare an Early Adopter program by describing mainly the feature considered, a brief description as well as the window in which the program will be included